EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "I have been unable to afford the rent, what can I do?"

-"Billions of dollars in rental assistance funds are now available nationwide.
-Call 2-1-1 to learn more about how to apply for the rental assistance available in your area.
-Depending on where you live, these programs might be managed by a city, a county, a state or a non-profit.
+"Many rental assistance programs have expired, but some jurisdictions have received new funds or have allocated more money for rental assistance.
+Check with local governments and local housing organizations to find out if there’s still help where you live.
+You can also call 2-1-1 to learn more about how to apply for the rental assistance available in your area.

+"Depending on where you live, these programs might be managed by a city, a county, a state or a non-profit.
 You can find hundreds of <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>rental assistance programs available in this list</a>."

 "The Consumer Financial Protection Bureau has created a tool where tenants and landlords can search for the available programs by locality: <a href='https://www.consumerfinance.gov/renthelp' target='_blank' rel='noreferrer noopener'>www.consumerfinance.gov/renthelp</a>."

-"Apply for rental assistance as quickly as you can, since the process of getting the money may take weeks or months.
+"Apply for rental assistance as quickly as you can.
 If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application pending."

 "Depending on the program in your area, your landlord might need to cooperate with the program for you to receive assistance, and the program will pay the rental assistance to the landlord or property management company directly.
 In other places, if your landlord does not cooperate with the program or send in required forms, the program will pay the tenant directly.
 If your landlord does not cooperate with the program, ask if it's possible for the assistance to be issued to you instead." >}}